eliasdoehne/stellaris-dashboard/README.md

 The Stellaris Dashboard is a program that reads your Stellaris save files while you play the game and shows detailed information and statistics about your playthrough.

 The dashboard has two main components:
-1. A graph-based **timeline dashboard** which shows up to 60 graphs of game statistics and a historical map of the galaxy.
+1. A graph-based **graph dashboard** and a historical map of the galaxy.
 2. A text-based **event ledger** listing the events that define your game's history.

 You can find some screenshots on the Steam workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=1466534202